grzesiek-galezowski/tdd-ebook/manuscript/212_How_are_the_connections_made.md

 ### Factories with parameters

-So far, all of the factories we considered had creation methods with empty parameter lists, but this is not a requirement of any sort - I just wanted to make the examples simple, so I left out everything that wasn't helpful in making my point.
-As the factory remains the decision maker on which `Recipient` is used, it can rely on some external parameters passed to the creation method to help it make the decision.
+So far, all of the factories we considered had creation methods with empty parameter lists, but this is not a requirement of any sort - I just wanted to make the examples simple, so I left out everything that didn't help make my point.
+As the factory remains the decision-maker on which `Recipient` is used, it can rely on some external parameters passed to the creation method to help it make the decision.

 ### Not only factories